federicalaudizi/my-shelfie/deliverables/final/uml/README.md

 ![playerreconnection](./PlayerReconnection.jpg)

 When attempting to reconnect to the former game, the player first reconnects to the server.
 The server hands over the connection to a new instance of `ClientHandler`.
 The new client handler will ask the client if it wants to log in as a new player or an existing player; if the client chooses to be connected as an existing player, it will then be brought back to its original game.
 The original game is retrieved by the `GameSupervisor` using the old `userId`.

 ### Objective completion

 ![objectivecompletion](./ObjectiveCompletion.jpg)

-When the player reaches one of the objectives, the `Game` class, in the `server.model` package, notifies the game controller, which then sends the message to the `View` in order to let the player know about it.
+When the player reaches one of the objectives, the `Game` class in the `server.model` package notifies the game controller, which then sends a message to the `View` in order to let the player know about it.

 ### Select tiles

 ![selecttiles](./SelectTiles.jpg)

-The client receives two messages: one to select the tiles to pick and another one to choose the column of the shelf where to place the selected tiles. `sendMessage` is used to request input from the players or to notify them of the acceptance or rejection of their choices.
+When starting a turn, the server sends a `GET_TILES` message to the next client that has to play.
+The client then responds with its selected tiles through a `SEND_TILES` message.
+Once this message arrives to the server, it checks whether the selected tiles are valid or not.
+After that, a response is sent to the client accordingly.